No, the GCF is the lesser of the numbers.

 There can never be a greatest common multiple of one number for two reasons:"Common" refers to a multiple that is common to two or more numbers.
 You cannot have a multiple that is common, but only to one number.If X is the greatest common multiple of a set of numbers, then any multiple of X will also be a common multiple of each member of the set and it will be greater than X. And then, any multiple of this number will be a multiple of each member of the set and will be greater still.
 And then ...

 The answer is sometimes - when the multiple in question is 1.

 There is no greatest common multiple of any integers as whatever number is said to be it, the lowest common multiple of the numbers can be added to get an even greater common multiple.
 If you mean least common multiple (the lowest (positive) integer that can be divided by the numbers without a remainder), the answer is 312.
 If you mean the greatest common factor (the greatest (positive) integer that can divide into the numbers without any remainder). the answer is 4.

-The least common factor of any set of numbers is 1.
+The greatest common multiple of any set of integers is infinite.